Menahem Golan

 Menahem Golan (מנחם גולן; 31 May 1929 – 8 August 2014, originally Menachem Globus) was an Israeli film producer, screenwriter, and director.
 He co-owned The Cannon Group with his cousin Yoram Globus.
 Cannon specialized in producing low-to-mid-budget American films, primarily genre films, during the 1980s after Golan and Globus had achieved significant filmmaking success in Israel during the 1970s.

 Golan produced films featuring actors such as Sean Connery, Sylvester Stallone, Chuck Norris, Jean-Claude Van Damme, and Charles Bronson, and for a period, was known as a producer of comic book-style films like Masters of the Universe, Superman IV: The Quest for Peace, Captain America, and his aborted attempt to bring Spider-Man to the silver screen.
 Golan also wrote and polished numerous film scripts under the pen name Joseph Goldman.
 At the time of his death, Golan had produced over 200 films, directed 44, and won 8 "Kinor David" awards as well as "Israel Prize" in Cinema.
 He was nominated for a BAFTA Award for Best Foreign-Language Film for Franco Zeffirelli's Otello.

 Early life

-Born Menachem Globus in Tiberias in then British Mandate of Palestine (now Israel), his parents were Jewish emigrants from the Russian Empire.
+Born Menachem Globus in Tiberias in then British Mandate of Palestine, his parents were Jewish emigrants from the Russian Empire.
 He spent his early years in Tiberias, then studied directing at the Old Vic School and the London Academy of Music and Dramatic Art, and filmmaking at New York University.
-During the Israeli War of Independence, Golan served as a pilot in the Israeli Air Force.
+During the 1948 Palestine war, Golan served as a pilot in the Israeli Air Force.